Discover the 7 components of an optimized bio with 7 high-converting author byline examples to show you exactly what to aim for.

 There is actually quite a bit of value you can derive from your bio, and yet most marketers and writers simply throw something together and never think about it again.
 Such a waste!

-Today, I’m going to highlight the 7 components of an optimized bio, with 7 high-converting examples to show you exactly what to aim for.
+Today, I’m going to highlight the 7 components of an optimized bio, with 7 high-converting bio and byline examples to show you exactly what to aim for.

 Before we begin, let’s cover the basics.

-How To Write An Author Bio: What is a Byline?
+How To Write An Author Bio and Byline Examples

 A byline is a short paragraph that tells readers a little bit about the author and how to contact the author or read additional content by the author.